asetalias/blog/content/post/post.en.md

 +++
-title = 'Sample post'
-slug = 'post'
-image = '/images/about.jpg'
-date = "2012-02-06T00:00:00"
-author = 'Example Author'
-tags=['tag1','tag2']
-categories =['example']
-description = 'This is a sample post which also includes the benifits of joining the community.' disableComments = true
+title = 'How to write like you have a brain on ALiAS Writes by the creators' slug = 'tutorial-post-for-kids' image = '/images/about.jpg' date = "2012-02-06T00:00:00" author = 'Creators of ALiAS Writes' tags=['this', 'is', 'how', 'tags', 'looks', 'like'] categories =['Write', 'better', 'categories', 'than', 'this'] description = 'This is a sample post which also includes the benefits of joining the community.' disableComments = false
 +++

 # Why should I join the club?